- What's new in this advice

-It should not be necessary to collect diagnostic specimens in a general practice setting as this is best done as part of a comprehensive follow up plan and with ready access to appropriate PPE and reference lab facilities.
-Patients be referred to a hospital for investigation and management.
-Routine testing for suspected cases of MERS-CoV infection will be based on detection of target sequences of viral RNA by real-time reverse-transcriptase polymerase chain reaction (rRT-PCR) and serological testing is not routinely available.
+It should not be necessary to collect diagnostic specimens in a general practice setting as this is best done as part of a comprehensive follow up plan and with ready access to appropriate PPE and reference laboratory facilities.
+Patients should be referred to a hospital for investigation and management.
+Routine testing for suspected cases of MERS will be based on detection of target sequences of viral RNA by real-time reverse-transcriptase polymerase chain reaction (rRT-PCR) and serological testing is not routinely available.

-For GPs who work in hospital settings and for further information on testing for MERS-CoV and infection control, please refer to the information for clinicians, laboratories and public health personnel (http://health.gov.au/MERS-coronavirus).
+For GPs who work in hospital settings and for further information on testing for MERS and infection control, please refer to the information for clinicians, laboratories and public health personnel (http://health.gov.au/MERS-coronavirus).

-Infection control recommendations in this document for suspected cases aim to provide the highest level of protection for health care workers, given the current state of knowledge.
-In patients with compatible symptoms and exposure history, GPs should follow standard precautions for infection control, and to minimise the risk of spread of MERS-CoV, contact, droplet and airborne precautions (transmission based precautions) are used in addition to standard precautions.
+Infection control recommendations for suspected cases aim to provide the highest level of protection for health care workers, given the current state of knowledge.
+In patients with compatible symptoms and exposure history, GPs should follow standard and transmission based precautions (contact, droplet and airborne) for infection control, to minimise the risk of spread of MERS.
 The recommendations include:

 - Keep patient in a single room with the door closed

 - Contact precautions, including careful attention to hand hygiene

 - Use personal protective equipment, including a P2 mask/respirator, gloves and eye protection

 - Clean areas where the patient has been after they have left.